Search Wisconsin State Records Online (Free)

 • The DA

-• The juvenile department
+• The Juvenile Department

 An arrest warrant is a document signed by a judge representing a local or state law enforcement agency that authorizes the police to arrest or detain the person in the warrant document.5

-Individuals can also find and view arrest warrants in Wisconsin by searching the court system’s Consolidated Court Automation Programs (CCAP).
+Individuals can find and view arrest warrants in Wisconsin by searching the court system’s CCAP.
 This website is an online database that contains court records, including bench warrants associated with both civil and criminal cases.

 Individuals must keep in mind that this is a state-only database — those who have a federal warrant will not appear on the CCAP.
 Lastly, certain types of records are not available through this database, such as child protection cases and juvenile cases.